 About the Situation

-How Islamic Relief is Helping
+How Islamic Relief Helped

 Islamic Relief™ started working in Egypt in 2001, helping generate income for impoverished families and assisting disabled persons, particularly children.
 After political unrest in early 2011 led to an increase in poverty and unemployment in Egypt, Islamic Relief expanded its programs to serve more people.
+All projects have since been completed.

 COMPREHENSIVE VOCATIONAL TRAINING AND EMPLOYMENT